Decamethylcyclopentasiloxane: Use

 The compound is classified as a cyclomethicone.
 Such fluids are commonly used in cosmetics, such as deodorants, sunblocks, hair sprays and skin care products.
 It is becoming more common in hair conditioners, as it makes the hair easier to brush without breakage.
 It is also used as part of silicone-based personal lubricants.
 D_{5} is considered an emollient.

 In Canada, among the volume used in consumer products approximately 70% were for antiperspirants and 20% for hair care products.

 10,000–100,000 tonnes per year of D_{5} is manufactured and/or imported in the European Economic Area.
 Atmospheric emissions of D_{5} in the Northern Hemisphere were estimated to 30,000 tonnes per year.

 Decamethylcyclopentasiloxane is also used as a dry-cleaning solvent.
-It was first marketed by GreenEarth Cleaning in the 1990s and was claimed to be eco-friendlier than tetrachloroethylene (the most common dry-cleaning solvent worldwide since the 1950s) despite being controlled in the EU for to its persistent, bioaccumulative and toxic characteristics.
+It was first marketed by GreenEarth Cleaning in the 1990s and was claimed to be eco-friendlier than tetrachloroethylene (the most common dry-cleaning solvent worldwide since the 1950s) despite being controlled in the EU for to its "very persistent and very bioaccumulative" (vPvB) characteristics.
 Decamethylcyclopentasiloxane is more bioaccumulative than tetrachloroethylene and it does not break down in nature.
 Its use in dry cleaning will be prohibited in the European Union after June 2026 due to its environmental effect.

 An Italian dry cleaning machine for decamethylcyclopentasiloxane used in Turkey in the 2020s.
 It uses various filters to clean used solvent.